Pablo-VH/ft_printf/README.md

 - Supports printing various data types, including integers, unsigned integers, characters, strings, pointers, and hexadecimal values.
 - Handles complex formatting options such as field width, precision, flags, and length modifiers.
 - Imitates the original `printf` behavior in terms of return values and error handling.
-- Modular code structure for easy maintenance and updates.

 ## Usage